AstraZeneca-NGS/VarDictJava/Readme.md

    The insert size STD.
 Used for SV calling.
 Default: 100
 - `-A INT` INSERT_STD_AMT
    The number of STD.
 A pair will be considered for DEL if INSERT > INSERT_SIZE + INSERT_STD_AMT * INSERT_STD.
 Default: 4
+- `-Y|--ref-extension INT`
+    Extension of bp of reference to build lookup table.
+Default to 1200 bp.
+Increase the number will slowdown the program.
+    The main purpose is to call large indels with 1000 bp that can be missed by discordant mate pairs.

 ## Output columns

 1. Sample - sample name